antirez/zx2040/README.md

 * The emulator has an **UI that allows to select games** into a list, change certain emulation settings and so forth.
 * **Easy games upload**, with a script to create a binary image of Z80 games and transfer it into the Pico flash.
 Games don't need to match the keymap by name: grepping inside memory for known strings is used instead, so you can create your own Z80 snapshots files, and still defined keymaps will work.
 * **Real time upscaling and downscaling** of video, to use the emulator with displays that are larger or smaller than the Spectrum video output.
 The emulator is also able to remove borders.
+* **Partial update of the display** by tracking memory accesses to the video memory, so that it is possible to transfer a subset of the scanlines to the physical display.
+This feature can be turned on and off interactively.
 * **Crazy overclocking** to make it work fast enough :D **Warning**: the code must run from the Pico RAM, and not in the memory mapped flash, otherwise it's not possible to go at 400Mhz.
 This is achieved simply with `pico_set_binary_type(zx copy_to_ram)` in `CMakeList.txt`.
 There are no problems accessing the flash to load games, because the code down-clocks the CPU when loading games, and then returns at a higher overclocking speeds immediately after.

 ## Changes made to the original emulator